louiscenter/your-first-choo-app/README.md

 If we added a large number of animals to our plot of grass, it would be useful if we could filter the screen so we only see a specific type of animal.

-Let's build this final feature to round out this guide, and finish our `choo-animals` application!
+Let's build this final feature to round out the guide, and finish our `choo-animals` application!

 ## Creating dynamic routes
 Before we create this new filter, let's first specify how we'd like the functionality to work.